arangodb/docs-hugo/site/content/3.12/aql/high-level-operations/upsert.md

   `exclusive` option to limit write concurrency for this collection to 1, which helps avoiding conflicts but is bad for throughput!

-- `UPSERT` operations do not observe own writes correctly in cluster deployments for collections with more than a single shard, and also not if you use OneShard but disable the `cluster-one-shard` optimizer rule.
+- `UPSERT` operations do not observe their own writes correctly in cluster deployments.
+They only do for OneShard databases with the `cluster-one-shard` optimizer rule active.

   If upserts in a query create new documents and would then semantically hit the same documents again, the operation may incorrectly use the `INSERT` branch to create more documents instead of the `UPDATE`/`REPLACE` branch to update the previously created documents.

+  If upserts find existing documents for updating/replacing, you can access the current document via the `OLD` pseudo-variable, but this may hold the initial version of the document from before the query even if it has been modified by `UPSERT` in the meantime.

 - The lookup attribute(s) from the search expression should be indexed in order to improve the `UPSERT` performance.
 Ideally, the search expression contains the